Sotsgorod: Cities for Utopia: Reaction

 The American settlement, Amerikanka, was built in a wooded area north of the factory.
 The Soviets ordered that Amerikanka provide the Americans with the type of housing they were used to; thus, individual houses with all the amenities were built, and a restaurant-style dining hall with waiter service was provided.
 Originally, only foreigners were allowed to reside in Amerikanka, but eventually Soviet authorities with more prestige began moving in, too.
 When all of the foreigners left, the settlement was renamed Berezka.
 More Soviet officials moved in, and they continued to build American-style housing instead of building facilities characteristic of a sotsgorod.
 Gardens, chauffeurs, gated homes, and elite shops were found in Berezka, introducing a wide gap between the living conditions of the privileged officials and the other residents of Magnitogorsk.
 Although officials tried to keep their lifestyle in Berezka quiet, residents in Magnitogorsk received leaked information from time to time.
 A ball, for instance, was held among the elites who lived in Berezka, but tickets had to be redistributed after other residents managed to receive tickets.
 Workers who performed services in Berezka, too, became aware of the lifestyle of the residents of Berezka.

 The majority of Magnitogorsk residents, though, still lived in temporary housing, highlighting how far from the socialist city Magnitogorsk really was.
 Tents, barracks, and mud huts housed these residents, and these settlements spread out around the factory, often taking on names describing their residents or location.
 Transportation around the city became problematic, with cars few and far between and a small fleet of buses prone to breakdowns.
 A tram was built in 1935, but it served a relatively low number of citizens.
 Residents were subject to an atmosphere of crime, thanks to settlements of convicts and a lack of law enforcement.
 Livestock could be found everywhere.
 Electricity and heating weren't always reliable.

-Sanitation continued to be a health problem — not only did many residents still use outdoor toilets, but the water supply was not suitable; water had to be boiled to be drinkable.
+Sanitation continued to be a health problem — not only did many residents still used outdoor toilets, but the water supply was not suitable; water had to be boiled to be drinkable.
 Several diseases spread throughout Magnitogorsk, including typhus, malaria, and scarlet fever.
-The hospital in Magnitogorsk was terribly inadequate to serve the medical needs of its residents — water, sewage, and heating continued to be a problem in the city, including the hospital — and there were never enough beds or doctors to tend to the needs of patients.
+The hospital in Magnitogorsk was terribly inadequate to serve the medical needs of its residents — water, sewage, and heating continued to be a problem in the city, including the hospital — and there were never enough beds or doctors to tend to the needs of there patients.